top of page

 Our Story

-The Council on International Law, Order, and Security (CILOS) was founded by Omer Niazi in 2024 to address the growing challenges of a post-Cold War world order in transition.
+The Council on International Law, Order, and Security (CILOS) was founded in 2024 to address the growing challenges of a post-Cold War world order in transition.
 As global power structures shift from a unipolar to a multipolar order, competition between major and emerging powers has intensified, bringing a host of security, governance, technology, and economic challenges.

-During his time at the Harvard Kennedy School, Omer recognized the need for a nonpartisan international policy research and advisory institution to address these challenges.
+During his time at the Harvard Kennedy School, Omer Niazi recognized the need for a nonpartisan international policy research and advisory institution to address these challenges.

 By working at the intersection of international law, international order, and international security, CILOS seeks to ensure that this global transition remains peaceful, stable, and grounded in cooperation and international legal norms.